zYxDevs/Hideri/README.md

 1. Install dependencies with `npm i`
 7. Patch packages with `npx patch-package`
-7. Set bot token and other configs in `src/configs/config.json` (see `config.json.example` for example)
+7. Set bot token and other configs in `src/configs/config.json` and `src/configs/credentials.json` (see `config.json.example` and `credentials.json.example` for examples)
 0. Compile and run with `npm run start`
 1. Configure port forwarding if you are using server proxying (see the configuration section for details)
 3. Invite bot to server